|This is an unofficial version.

 (a) three persons nominated by The Manitoba Teachers' Society;

-(b) three persons nominated by The Manitoba Association of School Trustees;
+(b) three persons nominated by the Manitoba School Boards Association;

 (c) two persons nominated by The Manitoba Association of School Superintendents; and